SymptomsBy Mayo Clinic Staff

-In mild cases of cystocele, you may not notice any signs or symptoms.
+In mild cases of anterior prolapse, you may not notice any signs or symptoms.
 When signs and symptoms occur, they may include:

 - Increased discomfort when you strain, cough, bear down or lift